-- 1. Turn the engine control switch to the OFF position. - To prevent fuel spillage when transporting, keep the pressure washer upright on a level surface. - 3.
-When loaded onto a vehicle, secure pressure washer with straps or tie downs to prevent tip over and damage from sliding.
+- 1. Turn the engine control switch to the OFF position. - 2.
+Slide the fuel valve to the OFF position (if equipped). - 3.
+When loaded onto a vehicle, if not intending to bolt to transport vehicle, secure pressure washer with straps or tie downs to prevent tip over and damage from sliding. - 4.
+Make sure the fuel containment system is secured and not allowed to move.